Quiri/quiri.github.io/_posts/2015-08-16-r-in-big-data-pipeline.md

 author: yuki
 ---

-<span class = "dropcap">R</span> is still my fabovite tool for research.
+<span class = "dropcap">R</span> is my fabovite tool for research.
 There are still quite a few things that only R can do or quicker/easier with R.

 But unfortunately a lot of people think R becomes less powerful at production stage where you really need to make sure all the functionalities run as you planned against incoming big data.

 Personally, what makes R special in the data related field is its ability to become friend with many other tools.
 R can easily ask `JavaScript` for data visualization, `node.js` for interactive web app and data pipeline tools/databases for production ready big data system.

-In this post I address how to use R stably in big data pipeline without losing its loveliness.
+In this post I address how to use R stably combined with other tools in big data pipeline without losing its awesomeness.

 ## tl;dr
 You'll find how to include R into `luigi`, light weight python data workflow management library.
-You can still use R's awesomeness in complex big data pipeline while handling big data tasks by more appropriate tools.
+You can still use R's awesomeness in complex big data pipeline while handling big data tasks by other appropriate tools.

 I'm not covering luigi basics in this post.
 Please refer to [luigi website](http://luigi.readthedocs.org/en/latest/index.html) if necesary.

-## What's pipeline?
+## Simple pipeline
 Here is a very simple example;

 * HiveTask1: Wait for external hive data task (table named "externaljob" partitioned by timestamp)